SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/Adding_a_DMA/Adding_a_regular_DataMiner_Agent.md

 1. Enter the IP address of the DMA you want to add and click *Add*.

 > [!NOTE]
-> It is not necessary to set the cluster name for each DMA.
+> You should not set the cluster name for each DMA.
 This will be done automatically upon adding the DMA to the DMS.

 > [!NOTE]
 > To add a Failover pair to a DataMiner System, first add the primary DMA as a regular DataMiner Agent, and then configure Failover.
 See [Preparing the two DataMiner Agents](xref:Preparing_the_two_DataMiner_Agents).